Community Quilt Project 2017 with Patrick Grant

 In May 2017 we were very excited to team up with Community Clothing to celebrate the first ever National Festival of Making in Blackburn.

-We will be exhibiting beautiful modern quilts by local makers in the Community Clothing shop and producing a very special Community Quilt of our own over the 2 days.
+We exhibited modern quilts by local makers in the Community Clothing shop and began producing a very special Community Quilt of our own.

 I stitched my block which includes fabric cut from my grandpa Stanley's sailor collar.
 He served in the Navy in World War 2 and went on to build boats and caravans in Nelson, Lancashire.
 He was a very creative person, and a huge influence in my life.

 We have not yet decided on a final destination for the quilt but it will be in Blackburn where the public can come and learn all about its story.